jamesmendel/jamesmendel.github.io/hobbies.md

 # Hobbies

 I have many hobbies!
-The include, but are not limited to:
+They include, but are not limited to:
 - Mechanical keyboards
 - Music (speakers, headphones)
 - 3D Printing